Date posted: January 9th, 2015

 Dogwood’s model combines large-scale citizen engagement and recognition of aboriginal land rights with a non-partisan political approach, both of which are underscored by a commitment to continual improvement through sophisticated testing and analytics.

-We’re currently looking for a Provincial Organizer to play a lead role in laying the groundwork and building the capacity for launching a No Tankers Citizen’s Initiative.
-Dogwood’s long-standing No Tankers campaign seeks to protect B.C.’s salmon rivers and coast from the threat of expanded oil pipelines, tanker traffic and spills.
-From an initial living room presentation to fifteen people, the No Tankers campaign has expanded to include over 150,000 supporters across Canada.
+We’re currently looking for a Provincial Organizer to play a lead role in laying the groundwork and building the capacity for launching a Citizen’s Initiative asking a crucial question: Do we want crude oil pipelines across our rivers and the hundreds of supertankers they would bring to our coast?
+Dogwood’s long-standing campaign seeks to protect B.C.’s salmon rivers and coast from the threat of expanded oil pipelines, tanker traffic and spills.
+From an initial living room presentation to fifteen people, the campaign has expanded to include over 215,000 supporters across Canada.
 The campaign’s formal goal is to halt the expansion of crude oil tanker traffic on B.C.’s coast.
 With our supporters, partners and allies we've secured a series of victories towards that goal and are looking for a passionate, skilled and dedicated individual to play a key role in the next important phase of the campaign.

 Reporting to the Director of Organizing and working closely with staff and supporters, the Provincial Organizer will lead the recruitment and training of regional and riding level organizers.

 - Identify and recruit key team members for regional and riding level core leadership teams.

 - Develop and maintaining leadership within your network of Regional Organizers (via training and mentorship).

 - In coordination with Regional Organizers, analyze ridings for unique characteristics that will inform Riding Organizer’s turf cutting.

 - Organize regular meet ups (house parties and/or conference calls) with your Regional Organizers.